paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

 rm composer.json
 rm codeception.yml
 ```
-Export . to the path as follows:
+This time, add `.` to the path for real, as follows:
 ```
 export PATH=$PATH:.
 ```
 Re-do section `Add Codeception to your project` and restart this section.

-### Configuring Codeception
+### Configure Codeception

-We will now configure the way that our tests are run by default by modifying the `Acceptance.suite.yml` file in the `tests` subfolder.
+We now configure how our tests are run by default by modifying the `Acceptance.suite.yml` file in the `tests` subfolder.
-Specifically change `localhost/myapp` to `localhost` as in the following example:
+Specifically, change the value of url form `localhost/myapp` to `localhost` as in the following example:
 ```
 # Codeception Acceptance Test Suite Configuration
 #